banisterious/obsidian-oneirometrics/docs/developer/implementation/adapter-migration-plan.md

 - Create stub files that re-export from new locations
 - Replace adapter files with stubs
 - Test thoroughly
+- Remove or hide test commands from the command palette
 - Eventually remove stubs entirely

 #### Task Tracking for Phase 5